 Montalbera Cuvee Blanche, an extra dry sparkling wine created from the Barbera grape.
 This impressive sparkling wine I consider bright and refreshing on the mouth yet fruity and dry.

 Bokisch Vineyards 2016 Rosado Terra Alta Vineyard: Made from Grenache, this Rosé is bright with nice acidity.
-The wine is refreshingly strawberry in flavors.
+The wine is refreshingly strawberry in flavor.

 2016 Hacienda de Arínzano Rosé of Tempranillo, a very vibrant, complex, and textured wine with a deep ruby color.
 The wine emits flavors of strawberry and watermelon with a nice spicy zing on the finish.
 The minerality and acidity are perfectly balanced.

-Rutini Trumpeter 2015 Rosé of Malbec: A pale apricot or salmon color wine that is produced in the Tupungato area if Mendoza.
+Rutini Trumpeter 2015 Rosé of Malbec: A pale apricot or salmon color wine that is produced in the Tupungato area of Mendoza.
 The wine has aromas of Gardenia and rose.
 Those beautiful aromatic perfumes give a feeling of the wine being very tropical.
-A refreshing and bright wine with flavors of Raspberry, as well as some tropical notes.
+A refreshing and bright wine with flavors of raspberry, as well as some tropical notes.
 As the wine sits, citrus flavors develop.

 Theopolis Vineyards Rosé of Petit Sirah 2014: Unique because of the variety chosen, this Rosé displays a gorgeous ruby color.
 You almost think you are drinking a very light red wine, but the refreshing, crisp textures of Rosé come through.
 One finds aromas of cinnamon and roses with flavors of cranberry, peach, nectarine, and apple.